AlecCodes/AlecCodes/README.md

 ### Hi there 👋
 - ❄️ Currently working on an app for skiers and snowboarders
 - 🌱 I’m currently learning about Many-to-many relationships in SQL.
-- ☕ I’m in interested in JPA Repository.
+- ☕ I’m interested in JPA Repository.
 - 🔭 I’m looking to contribute to the TidePool project.